-Freestanding birth center and alongside maternity center accreditation as confirmation of excellence in care, practices and operations that promote evidence-based physiologic labor and birth in the midwifery model.
+Freestanding birth center and alongside maternity center accreditation as confirmation of excellence in care and operations and care practices that promote evidence-based physiologic labor and birth in the midwifery model.

 RELATIONSHIP TO THE LEGISLATIVE PROCESS

 Advocates and lobbies in legislative efforts that affect birth centers, including written or oral testimony when states are reviewing or writing birth centers regulations.